A Skin Prick Test?

 Marks are drawn on the child’s back with a pen where the skin prick tests are then performed.

-What should I tell my child to expect?
+Tell my child to expect?

 Tell your child that the skin prick tests feel “prickly” so it can be uncomfortable.
 Reassure them that although it can feel a sore, sharp or painful, majority of children find it just itchy, annoying and sometimes even ticklish.